Why Teams Governance Is a Business-Critical Priority

 Restricting Team Creation

-For everyone else, provide a self-service provisioning form built in Power Apps that captures required metadata (purpose, classification, expected lifetime, owner, guest requirements), routes through an approval workflow in Power Automate, and provisions the team with the correct naming convention, sensitivity label, and configuration automatically.
+The form then routes through an approval workflow in Power Automate.
+Finally, it provisions the team with the correct naming convention, sensitivity label, and configuration automatically.

 Power Platform Governance Integration